 What causes anxious attachment?

-Anxious attachment often develops in childhood when a caregiver is inconsistently available—sometimes nurturing, sometimes neglectful—leading the child to become hypervigilant to signs of connection or rejection.
+Anxious attachment often develops in childhood when a caregiver is inconsistently available.
+The caregiver is sometimes nurturing, sometimes neglectful leading the child to become hypervigilant to signs of connection or rejection.

 Can anxious attachment be changed?